Letting Go Of A Relationship

 What is the opposite of letting go?
 You know it--holding on.
 If you're still holding on, then you need to figure out exactly what your reasons are for letting go.
 These reasons seem to fall into these five categories:

 • Ongoing physical, verbal or sexual abuse.
-If you're not sure what abuse is, learn more here.
+If you're not sure what sexual abuse is, learn more here.
 If there is definitely abuse, but you're still having trouble letting go of a relationship, read on!
 Other forms of abuse include neglect and abandonment of you or your children.
-You have to be the one to decide when it's too much, but be sure you understand bad relationships and abusive relationships before making your decision.
+You have to be the one to decide when it's too much, but be sure you understand abusive relationships before making your decision.

 • When you or the other person is not taking responsibility or trying to get any help.
 The chances of things solving your marriage problems are zero, unless both people in the relationship are getting help.